Pastry Cream

 • Meanwhile, in a separate large bowl, stir the cornstarch and flour into the sugar, then add the egg yolks and whisk until smooth.

-• Temper the egg yolks: While whisking non stop, slowly pour, or spoon in, around half of the hot milk mixture into the egg yolk mixture.
+• Temper the egg yolks: While whisking nonstop, slowly pour or spoon in around half of the hot milk mixture into the egg yolk mixture.

-• If using vanilla extract, add now, then stir in the butter.
+• If using vanilla extract: add now.

-For a faster cooling time: plunge the bowl into icy water, vigorously whisk until cool, and refrigerate immediately.
+For a faster cooling time: plunge the bowl into icy water, vigorously whisk until cool and refrigerate immediately.

 Notes